 Multimatic’s success as a world-class automotive parts and engineering supplier is fueled by its ability to attract, motivate and inspire skilled individuals striving to make a difference.
 Multimatic Indiana - New Haven is a new facility near Fort Wayne, manufacturing specialized, high-strength steel structural components for automotive OEMs.

-Multimatic Indiana – New Haven is seeking 2nd Shift Weld Technicians to perform assignments requiring judgment and problem solving skills relating to robotic and automated MIG welding equipment and processes.
+Multimatic Indiana – New Haven is seeking a 3rd Shift Weld Technician to perform assignments requiring judgment and problem solving skills relating to robotic and automated MIG welding equipment and processes.
 He/she will also be required to assist with related equipment setup and changeovers.